oosby/flux-workshop/README.md

 # Flux Workshop

-## Step 4
+## Step 5
-move actions and reducers out of init function and store
+wire up store to an outside function.

 ## Run locally
 - clone/download repo and cd into the directory